port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/iac/terraform-cloud/terraform-cloud.md

 The integration uses polling to pull the configuration from Port every minute and check it for changes.
 If there is a change, a resync will occur.

-## Ingesting Terraform objects
+## Ingesting Terraform Cloud objects

 The Terraform integration uses a YAML configuration to describe the process of loading data into the developer portal.

-Here is an example snippet from the config which demonstrates the process for getting `Workspace` from Terraform:
+Here is an example snippet from the config which demonstrates the process for getting `Workspace` from Terraform cloud:

 ```yaml showLineNumbers
 resources: